Anaesthetists is the brand name used to refer to both the Association of

 seriously.
 We have developed and implemented processes and procedures to help

-Protection Regulation (GDPR), The Data Protection Act 2018 and Privacy and
+Protection Regulation (GDPR), The Data Protection Act 2018 (DPA) and Privacy and

 Electronic Communication Regulations (PECR).